pierre-cm/galbe/docs/plugins.md

 ```

 > [!IMPORTANT]
-> Please provide any relevent information about the plugin in the Pull Request description.
+> Please provide any relevant information about the plugin in the Pull Request description.
 It will be reviewed by the project maintainers as soon as possible.
-Be sure to check the [Glabe Contributing Guide](https://github.com/pierre-cm/galbe/blob/main/docs/CONTRIBUTING.md) before submitting any request.
+Be sure to check the [Galbe Contributing Guide](https://github.com/pierre-cm/galbe/blob/main/docs/CONTRIBUTING.md) before submitting any request.
 Same rules will apply here.